Signed, Sealed and Delivered

 But another element in Arcimoto’s rising stock-market success comes from millennials trading on an investing app called Robinhood.
 He says so-called “retail investors” — nonprofessional individuals trading stocks at small amounts — have had an impact on the company’s stock price.

-Data from RobinTracker, a website that tracks how many Robinhood users buy a particular stock, shows a recent upward trend in the number of users buying Arcimoto.
+Data from Robintrack, a website that tracks how many Robinhood users buy a particular stock, shows a recent upward trend in the number of users buying Arcimoto.
 On July 14, according to the website, 13,840 Robinhood users were holding Arcimoto shares, a steep increase from a month ago when the number was 4,789.

 Frohnmayer says the company’s focus right now is catching up with FUV orders, getting pilot programs started and planning how to do higher scale production in 2021.